trikoder/jsonapibundle/src/Resources/doc/flow/write_actions.md

 ## Write process

-Write process in jsonapi bundle is provided by Create, Update and Delete action traits.
+Write process in jsonapi bundle is provided by Create, Update, UpdateRelationship and Delete  action traits.

 ## Create and update
 Create and update of model follows similar flow with few differences in start and end points that are described in next chapter.